Frequently Asked Questions

 Community Youth:

-• Observation of classes is only permitted during Observation Week, or by special arrangement with the School Administrative Director.
+• Observation of classes is only permitted during Observation Week or by special arrangement with the School Administrative Director.
 It is highly inappropriate and disruptive to the class for parents and friends to wander the hallway looking in on classes.
 This is to ensure that the students stay focused on their class work and teacher, rather than visitors.
-You will meet your child’s instructor at Open House, Orientation, or by scheduling a meeting with the front desk.
+You can meet your child’s instructor at Open House, Orientation, or by scheduling a meeting with the front desk.

-Student and Family Benefits
+Student & Family Benefits

 • School of Nashville Ballet students have several opportunities to interact with Nashville Ballet’s professional company.
 Whenever possible, Academy Division teachers take students to company rehearsals to be exposed to a professional dance environment.
 Selected upper Academy students have the opportunity to take class with Nashville Ballet’s professional company three to four times per year, as well as with guest teachers and visiting choreographers.

-We believe seeing professional performances are an integral part of a student’s dance education, so Nashville Ballet offers enrolled students under the age of 18 opportunities to see main-stage performances at TPAC at no cost.
+• We believe seeing professional performances are an integral part of a student’s dance education, so Nashville Ballet offers enrolled students under the age of 18 opportunities to see main stage performances at TPAC at no cost.
 Click here for more details.

-General Rules and Handbooks
+General Guidelines & Handbooks

 • All students are required to wear street clothes (a complete cover-up) and street shoes when entering and exiting the building.
 This preserves the life of our highly specialized dance floor as well as students’ dance shoes.